ryanef/rfdev/src/content/blog/hosting-your-own-blog-s3-cloudfront.md

 ### What we're doing:

-Generating a static site using the Astro Javascript framework and deploying it to AWS.
+Generating a static site using the Astro JS framework and deploying it to AWS.
 It will be hosted in an S3 bucket and served by CloudFront.
 You can use the CloudFormation template I've prepared to create the S3 bucket and CloudFront distribution or do it yourself.
 Afterwards, use Route 53 for the domain name and ACM to generate an SSL certificate.

 ### Getting Started:
 1. You need an AWS Account - https://aws.amazon.com/